 The field of Industrial Organization, Competition Policy, and Regulatory Economics analyzes and evaluates the performance of markets and devises appropriate policy responses when markets are not performing well.
 By developing techniques for examining the structure, conduct, and performance of markets, it bridges economic theory and the real world.
 In addition, it helps to develop and implement antitrust and regulatory policies to remedy failures of those markets.
 Students specializing in industrial organization may further elect a second field in transportation economics.

-The field of labor economics analyzes the neoclassical labor market, covering such topics as the supply of labor from the perspective of the individual and the family, human capital. the demand for labor, market equilibrium, and the determination and distribution of wages and earnings.
+Economics faculty in this field study the neoclassical labor market, covering such topics as the supply of labor from the perspective of the individual, family, and human capital.
+The demand for labor, market equilibrium, and the determination and distribution of wages and earnings are analyzed.
 Theoretical and empirical issues surrounding current topics in labor economics are examined, and may include discrimination, efficiency wage theory, labor legislation, life cycle analysis and the use of microdata (panel studies), search behavior, intergenerational earnings mobility, and employment and training policies.

 Jacquaetta oversees the Economics Master of Science and Ph.D. in Applied Economics programs.
 She is the contact for application questions, course registration, deadlines, overrides, and general assistance and questions.
 Jacquaetta assists Professor …